Yated Ne'eman (English)

 Yated Ne'eman is an American weekly newspaper and magazine.
 Published in the English-language, it is a Haredi publication based in Brick, New Jersey, and distributed in most large metropolitan areas where Orthodox Jews reside.
-Israeli newspaper Haaretz describes Yated Ne'eman as one of the "most powerful" newspapers in the Haredi community.

 A Hebrew language newspaper by the same name is published in Israel.
 While the two newspapers were originally affiliated, they are currently operating independently.

 History

 The American Yated Ne'eman was founded as a spinoff of its Israeli parent, also named Yated Ne'eman, which itself was established in 1985 by Elazar Shach over differences of editorial opinion with Hamodia.
 This was a result of American Haredi rabbis seeking an alternative outlet for their views, since the widely read Orthodox Jewish weekly in the New York area, The Jewish Press, was privately owned, too independent, and expressed more of a Modern Orthodox and Religious Zionist point of view.
 The UJA-supported Jewish Week was similarly considered inappropriate.